Learning experiences are grouped into the following curricular domains:

 Fellows become adept at learning from patients, engaging in non-judgmental inquiry, and developing an awareness of how their own biases influence patient care.
 The complexities of clinical decision-making in an integrative medicine context will be explored.

-The following links provide additional information regarding learning outcomes targeted by the University of Michigan Integrative Medicine Fellowship:
+The following link provide additional information regarding learning outcomes targeted by the University of Michigan Integrative Medicine Fellowship: